Aliases for VAV3 Gene

 GeneCards Summary for VAV3 Gene

 VAV3 (Vav Guanine Nucleotide Exchange Factor 3) is a Protein Coding gene.
-Diseases associated with VAV3 include Glaucoma, Normal Tension.
-Among its related pathways are CCR5 Pathway in Macrophages and CD28 co-stimulation.
+Diseases associated with VAV3 include Anterior Foramen Magnum Meningioma and Glaucoma, Normal Tension.
+Among its related pathways are Signaling by GPCR and NF-KappaB Family Pathway.
 Gene Ontology (GO) annotations related to this gene include GTPase activator activity and Rho guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is VAV1.

 UniProtKB/Swiss-Prot Summary for VAV3 Gene